-Finland (Suomi, Finland) is a country situated in the north of Europe.
-Officially called Republic of Finland (Suomen Tasavalta, Republiken Finland), belongs to the European Union since 1995.
+Finland (Suomi, Finland) is a country located in the northern part of Europe.
+Officially, Finland is called Republic of Finland (Suomen Tasavalta, Republiken Finland) and it joined the European Union in 1995.
 Finland declared its independence from the Russian empire on 1917 and was widely recognised on 1918.

 FACTS ABOUT FINLAND

 - There are two official languages: Finnish and Swedish.
 Other minoritary languages are from the Sami family and Karelian.

 - The currency is the Euro (€) since 2002.
 Before that, the Finnish Mark (Suomen Markka, Finsk Mark) was used.
 1 and 2 euro cent coins are not used, and prices are rounded up to the nearest multiple of 5 cents after adding up the total amount.
 (For example, 3.12€-->3.10€ and 2.54€-->2.55€ and 5.99-->à6.00€.)
 The rounding doesn't apply if the payment is made with credit card since coins are not used for the transaction.

 - The flag represents "The blue of the lakes and the white of the snow" and was made official in 1918, shortly after the independence.